Thermal diffusivity and its lower bound in orthorhombic SnSe: RESULTS

 \section{RESULTS}

 Fig \ref{fig:Fig1}(b) shows the temperature dependence of the specific heat data $C_v(T)$, to be compared with what was reported previously~\cite{sassi2014Thermoel_ptypeSnSe,Zhao2014ultralow,ibrahim2017}.
-We find that above $\sim$200~K the specific heat plateaus to a value of about $\sim$ 50 J.K$^{-1}$.mol$^{-1}$, consistent with the expected Dulong-Petit value of 50 J.K$^{-1}$.mol$^{-1}$ for a solid with bi-atomic crystal cell.
+We find that above $\sim$ 200~K the specific heat plateaus to a value of about $\sim$ 50 J.K$^{-1}$.mol$^{-1}$, consistent with the expected Dulong-Petit value of 50 J.K$^{-1}$.mol$^{-1}$ for a solid with bi-atomic crystal cell.
 The Debye temperature $\theta_D$, determined by fitting the specific heat contribution $\beta$ in $C_v/T=\gamma + \beta T^2$ and quantifying $\beta$, was found to be $\theta_D\approx 190K$, consistent with previous experimental data \cite{sassi2014Thermoel_ptypeSnSe}.
 The theoretically expected value has been calculated to be $\theta_D\approx 140~K$ \cite{carrete2014}.

-As seen in Fig.\ref{fig:Fig1}(c), for both directions thermal conductivity displays the typical behaviour expected for an insulator. $\kappa$ peaks at intermediate temperatures for both orientation.
-The peak height is about 20 W/K.m for both directions.
+As seen in Fig.\ref{fig:Fig1}(c), for both directions thermal conductivity displays the typical behaviour expected for an insulator.
+Thermal conductivity, $\kappa$, peaks at intermediate temperatures for both orientation.
+The peak height is about 20 W/m.K for both directions.
 The peak occurs at 12K for $b$ direction and at 9K for the $c$ direction.
 At low temperatures, below the peak, $\kappa$ displays a $T^3$ power law (see inset).

-As seen in Fig. \ref{fig:Fig2}, according to our data, at room temperature, the amplitude of $\kappa$ is 2.4~W/mK and 1.6~W/mK along the $b$ and $c$ axes, respectively.
-A comparison of our data with previous publications indicates that our result is in good agreement with most works on single crystals~\cite{ibrahim2017,wang2018_pdopedSnSe}, but differs by a factor ~3 with respect to the reported ultra-low values~\cite{Zhao2014ultralow}.
-The amplitude of the $\kappa$ peak around 10~K varies between 20 and 60 W/K.m, indicative of difference in the maximum phonon-mean-free-path across samples.
-At high temperature, thermal conductivity follows a $1/T$ behavior with a clear anisotropy between the two crystallographic orientations, in agreement with what previously reported~\cite{ibrahim2017}.
+As seen in Fig. \ref{fig:Fig2}, according to our data, at room temperature, the amplitude of $\kappa$ is 2.4~W/m.K and 1.6~W/m.K along the $b$ and $c$ axes, respectively.
+A comparison of our data with previous publications indicates that our result is in good agreement with most works on single crystals~\cite{ibrahim2017,wang2018_pdopedSnSe,wei2019thermoelectric_fullydense_singleSnSe}, but differs by a factor ~3 with respect to the reported ultra-low values~\cite{Zhao2014ultralow}.
+The discrepancy among different data sets was debated previously~\cite{wei2016_intrinsic}.
+Our results on fully dense single crystalline samples reaffirm that likely the thermal conductivity of single crystalline SnSe are not as low as initially claimed and the discrepancy is a matter of accurate measurement.